 The LLC starts phasing out at a modified adjusted gross income (MAGI) of $80,000 ($160,000 if you file jointly).
 At a MAGI of $90,000 ($180,000 for joint filers), you will not qualify for Lifetime Learning Credit

 To claim the Lifetime Learning Credit, you have to fill out form IRS Form 8863.
 This credit is non-refundable – you cannot get a refund from the IRS if you owe no taxes.

 Student loan interest deduction

-You can deduct your student loan interest from your taxes.
-You can deduct the lower of $2,500 or the amount of interest you paid during the tax year.
-This deduction is an above the line adjustment to income.
-So you don’t need to itemize to get this deduction.
+You can deduct the interest you paid on your student loans from your taxes.
+This applies to students and parents who are in the process of paying back their loans.
+You can deduct the lower of $2,500 or the total amount of interest you paid during the tax year.
+This deduction is an above-the-line adjustment to your income, so you don’t need to itemize to take it.

 Other criteria for student loan interest deduction